vivax3794/natrix/docs/src/getting-started.md

 ## Further Reading

-- [Components](reactivity::components.md) - Components are the core of natrix, and are the most important part of the framework.
+- [Render Functions](render-functions.md) - Render functions are the core of natrix, and are the most important part of the framework.
 - [Html](html.md) - This goes over the [`html_elements`](dom::html_elements) module and how to use it.